dHeinemann/MySQL-Dumpster/readme.md

-**MySQL Dumpster** is a small VBScript to automatically backup all MySQL databases on a Windows server.
+**MySQL Dumpster** is a small VBScript program for automatically backing up MySQL databases in Windows.

 It will: